ghi-electronics/micropython-vsc-extension/README.md

   logic directly in a top-level `while True:` loop, breakpoints inside that loop can be skipped.
 Move the loop body into a small function and call it from the loop — the breakpoint fires reliably inside the function.
 Under investigation.
+- **ESP32-S3 firmware update fails on Linux.** The extension's flash path aborts the handshake during the USB-JTAG reset sequence on Linux.
+Install manually from the terminal — see the Linux section under Requirements.
+Other boards and other platforms are unaffected.

 ## Requirements